-There are seven Joshua trees on the property and the GPS locations of the Joshua trees are provided in Table 4-1.
-A total of one Joshua tree (14.3%) are suitable for relocation/transplanting based on the nine factors listed in Section 3.0 (Table 4-1).
+There are 68 Joshua trees on the property and the GPS locations of the Joshua trees are provided in Table 4-1.
+A total of one Joshua tree (1.4%) is suitable for relocation/transplanting based on the nine factors listed in Section 3.0 (Table 4-1).
 Joshua trees deemed suitable for transplanting they should be relocated/transplanted on-site, which is the preferable option, or to an off-site area approved by the City of Adelanto.
 Those Joshua trees that are not suitable for relocation/transplanting due to size, health of the tree, presence of damage, excessive branches, excessive leaning, clonal, and exposed roots should be disposed of as per City requirements.
-There were a total of four Joshua trees located outside of the project boundary that fall within the 66-foot and 300-foot buffers which will be used to assess impacts to the species as a whole.
+There was a total of 12 Joshua trees located outside of the project boundary that fall within the 300-foot buffer which will be used to assess impacts to the species as a whole.